sigmorphon/2023glossingST/README.md

 \l "His wife and children live at Razhbadin's home", answered the old man.
 ```

-Participants use their glossing system to predict glosses for the tokens in the test data and submit their predictions to the shared task organizers (EMAIL address) in the following format:
+Participants use their glossing system to predict glosses for the tokens in the test data and submit their predictions to the shared task organizers (glossingsubmissions2023@gmail.com) in the following format:

 ```
 \t ʕAt’idä nesiq kinaw raqru łinałäy esin.